mrazomej/phd/src/chapter_04/section_10_oid.md

 remain essentially unchanged, but our estimate for the Oid binding energy
 $\Delta \varepsilon_{RA}$ is shifted to $-17.7~k_BT$ instead of the value
 $-17.0~k_BT$ found by @Garcia2011c.
-In [@Fig:ch4_fig21](B), we again plot the Oid fold-change data but theoretical predictions using the new estimate for the Oid binding energy from our global fit and finding substantially better agreement.
+In [@Fig:ch4_fig21](B), we again plot the Oid fold-change data with theoretical predictions using the new estimate for the Oid binding energy from our global fit.
+This parameter modification gives substantially better agreement between theory and data.

 ![**Predictions of fold-change for strains with an Oid binding sequence versus experimental measurements with different repressor copy numbers.** Experimental